SandraKla/AdRI/README.md

 runGitHub("Age-dependent-Reference-Intervals", "SandraKla")
 ```

-All required packages are downloaded when starting this app or read in if they already exist, see also the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/References) for the required packages.
+All required packages are downloaded when starting this app or imported if they already exist.
+For more information about the required packages use the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/References).